WebOfTrust/WOT-terms/concepts.md

 principles and pre-conditions

 #### Freedom of witness and backer organization - extensible - scalable
+We have two types: witnesses (for the controller) and backer to check duplicity in the network.
+The reason we've done this because we thus avoid the [eclipse attack](), that blockchains suffer from.

+We foresee witness and watcher hosting services, just like web hosting currently.
+Technically speaking a watcher and a witness use the same code and protocol, watchers run in [promiscuous mode]().

 #### Freedom of validator and watchtower organization - extensible - scalable